 - (1) For piping systems of ships to be registered as those strengthened for navigation in ice, Ch 1 of Guidance for Ships for Navigation in Ice; For piping systems of the ships for navigation in polar waters, Ch 2 of Guidance for Ships for Navigation in Ice; For piping systems of the vessels for polar and ice breaking service, Ch 3 of Guidance for Ships for Navigation in Ice. - (2) For steering gears, Pt 5, Ch 7; For windlasses and mooring winches, Pt 5, Ch 8. - (3) For automatic and remote control systems, Pt 6, Ch 2. - (4) For pumping arrangements of oil tankers, Pt 7, Ch 1, Sec.
 10; For drainage of ore holds of ore carriers, Pt 7, Ch 2 Sec.
 2; For water level detection & alarms and drainage & pumping systems for bulk carriers and single hold cargo ships, Pt 7, Ch 3 Sec.
-14; For cargo handling facilities and piping systems of liquefied gas carriers and chemical carriers, Pt 7, Ch 5 and Ch 6.
+14; For water level detectors on multiple hold cargo ships other than bulk carriers and tankers, Pt 7, Annex 7-6-1; For cargo han-dling facilities and piping systems of liquefied gas carriers and chemical carriers, Pt 7, Ch 5 and Ch 6.
+(2023)